chriskyfung/chriskyfung.github.io/index.md

 title: Home
 ---

-## Launch New Site
+## Welcome to my New Site

-I am going to move my old site "<a href="http://chrisfung1125.wixsite.com/research-blog/" target="_blank">Blog of a POLIDA post-grad II .</a>" now hosting in Wix.com to this new location.
-Please keep track the new movement.
-Thank You!
+This site is a new version of my old site "<a href="http://chrisfung1125.wixsite.com/research-blog/" target="_blank">Blog of a POLIDA post-grad II .</a>" which was hosting in Wix.com.
+Now it has been moved to GitHub page.
+It should deliver a much faster page loading speed and a nicer display of codes.
+I hope you will better enjoy my contents.

 ## Projects